Chinese Scientists Clone Monkeys Using Method That Created Dolly The Sheep

 "It's been tried for so many years and it hasn't worked," says Shoukhrat Mitalipov, director of the Center for Embryonic Cell and Gene Therapy at the Oregon Health & Science University in Portland, Ore.
 "This time it worked, which is a big deal."

-Poo's team finally succeeded by removing the DNA from fetal monkeys instead of using adult cells as a starting point.
+Poo's team succeeded by removing the DNA from fetal monkeys instead of using adult cells as a starting point.
 The scientists then transferred the genes into monkey eggs that had had their own DNA removed.

 The next step was also crucial, Poo says.
 The researchers stimulated the eggs to develop into embryos with a new mix of chemical signals.
 "The trick is we choose the right chemicals to turn on these genes we transfer into the egg," Poo says.
 "So that's what we did different.
 I think that's the key."